What is a Certified Retirement Life Coach?

 Executive coaching tends to focus on fulfilling the requirements of a current or future role.
 It is about performance, getting the best out of people, devising strategy and building confidence.

-Retirement coaching is about a very different sort of transition, moving from the certainty of work to the uncertainty of a new phase of life.
-Retirement coaching deals with the psychological and emotional transition, such as feeling a loss of identity and creation of a new identity.
+Certified Retirement Life Coaches bring specialized understanding and insights into this unique life transition, moving from the certainty of work to the uncertainty of a new phase of life.
+Certified Retirement Life Coaches deal with the psychological and emotional transition, such as feeling a loss of identity and creation of a new identity.
 It is also about looking to pursuits outside of work to provide the sense of satisfaction and fulfilment that we all long for–feelings that are often fulfilled through work.

 How is it different from Life Coaching?

-Retirement coaching is also similar to more general life coaching.
-The goal is to enable individuals to forge their own path in life, a path that is aligned with their core values and sense of self.
-What sets retirement coaching apart from life coaching is the focus on retirement-specific changes and adjustments.
+Retirement Life Coaches are similar to more general life coaches.
+Their goal is to enable individuals to forge their own path in life, a path that is aligned with their core values and sense of self.
+What sets Retirement Life Coaches apart from Life Coaches is the focus on retirement-specific changes and adjustments.
 Retirement involves the separation from something that has formed a large part of one’s life, and sense of self.
-So while retirement coaching is about the broader picture of life in general, it also focuses more specifically on this shift, what it tends to involve, and what it means for each client, individually.
+So while Retirement Life Coaches consider the broader picture of life in general, they also focus more specifically on this shift, what it tends to involve, and what it means for each client, individually.

 A Personalised and Evidence-Based Approach